Chelsea Girls: Certification

-The girl in the poster is Clare Shenstone, at the age of 16, an aspiring artist later influenced by Francis Bacon.
-With its creativity and eroticism, the poster captures the sensual essence of the film, and was designed for its London release by graphic artist Alan Aldridge.
-Warhol was extremely happy with the design, and commented that he "wished the movie was as good as the poster".
-The poster was used as the cover art for Felt's 1984 album The Splendour of Fear.

 Critical reception

 Still from Chelsea Girls, featuring Mary Woronov in color photography on the left side, and black & white photography on the right.

 Although the film garnered the most commercial success of Warhol's films, reaction to it was mixed.
-On Rotten Tomatoes the film has an approval rating of 50%, based on reviews from 10 critics.
+Filmmakers Jonas Mekas and Shirley Clarke hailed the film as a great motion-picture "break-through".

+Newsday reviewer Joseph Gelmis wrote: The Chelsea Girls' is a crude home movie that is gripping, boring, sick and remarkable, all at once.
+It has the raw power of a clinical documentary.
+Certainly this unedited record of Warhol's Beautiful People, or, if you will, the Whole Sick Crew, acting out their private rituals and fantasies for free[,] can't be called a movie in any conventional sense.
+It might, it has been observed, been made at the workshops of Caligula or De Sade if those worthies had had a camera handy."

+Film critic Bosley Crowther of The New York Times wrote that Chelsea Girls "is really nothing more than an extensive and pretentious entertainment for voyeurs ...
+Already some sympathetic critics have hailed it as a shattering tour de force that artfully reveals a composite of the Great Society.
+But this is absurdly overstating a documentation which, at best, shows the squalor of a few unfortunate people—and not very artfully at that."
+He concluded that Warhol’s aesthetic aims to saturate or hypnotize the viewer into an insensible state.

+Variety wrote that the film was "a pointless, excruciatingly dull three-and-a-half hours spent in the company of Andy Warhol's friends."

-Roger Ebert reviewed the film in June 1967, and had a negative response to it, granting it one star out of four.
-In his review of the film, he stated, "what we have here is 3½ hours of split-screen improvisation poorly photographed, hardly edited at all, employing perversion and sensation like chili sauce to disguise the aroma of the meal.
+Film critic Roger Ebert reviewed the film in June 1967, and had a negative response to it, granting it one star out of four.
+He stated, "what we have here is 3 1/2 hours of split-screen improvisation poorly photographed, hardly edited at all, employing perversion and sensation like chili sauce to disguise the aroma of the meal.
 Warhol has nothing to say and no technique to say it with.
 He simply wants to make movies, and he does: hours and hours of them."
-Variety wrote that the film was "a pointless, excruciatingly dull three-and-a-half hours spent in the company of Andy Warhol's friends."